luotuoqingshan/SDPLRPlus.jl/README.md

 take a look at the README under `exps/`.

 ## Contact
-Feel free to contact via email huan1754 at purdue dot edu or create issues or pull requests (any contribution to the project is welcome).
+The documentation and examples are quite experimental.
+If anything is unclear or wrong, feel free to contact via email huan1754 at purdue dot edu or create issues or pull requests (any contribution to the project is welcome).

 ## Acknowledgement
 Part of this project started as a julia reproduction of the solver [SDPLR](https://sburer.github.io/projects.html) and we would like to thank the authors for their effort in developing such an amazing package.
-Please consider citing their papers if you use this package in your research, see reference section in the documentation for more information.
+Please consider citing their papers if you use this package in your work, see reference section in the documentation for more information.